 If you want to know more about the incredible-but-true story of the prison I really recommend the book Marching Powder by Rusty Young, an Australian writer who spent time inside as a guest of British drug smuggler Thomas Mcfadden.
 I downloaded it from Amazon and it kept me quiet for the whole journey from La Paz down to Sucre.
 The story is compelling.
 The film rights to the book have apparently been bought up by Brad Pitt (in case you can’t be arsed to read the book and would rather wait until it comes out in a film version).

-My first day in La Paz I was hanging out in San Pedro square, waiting for a walking tour to begin, when I had an encounter with Mad Dave (although at this point I just knew him as Dave).
+My first day in La Paz I was hanging out in San Pedro square, waiting for my walking tour to begin, when I had an encounter with Mad Dave (although at this point I just knew him as Dave).

 Dave is a New Yorker who hangs out at the square every day looking for people to listen to him talk about his experiences inside San Pedro prison.
 According to Dave, he was locked up inside for fourteen years, after attempting to smuggle cocaine across the border.
-He was released from prison last year and is now sleeping rough in La Paz, hoping at some point to make it back to the family he left behind all those years ago in New York.
+He was released from prison last year and is now sleeping rough in La Paz, hoping at some point to make it back to the family he left behind all those years ago in the US.

 Well he was very entertaining anyway; I still think my ten bolivianos (about £1) ‘donation’ to his cause was money well spent.